iarinamd/GroupD-period2/README.md

 # GroupD-period2
 ## Project E3T

-An NHL Stenden project in cooperation with an imaginary event compay that is represented by teacher Gerjan Van Oenen
+An NHL Stenden project in cooperation with an imaginary event company that is represented by teacher Gerjan Van Oenen

 ## Group Members
 * Iarina Dicu (team leader): iarina.dicu@student.nhlstenden.com